Rebirth Year Fourteen

 –REFERENCE: In Doomsday Clock #5-6.
 Batman becomes cautiously aware of the fact that Aquaman—currently dethroned as ruler of Atlantis—is moonlighting with his own Outsiders-like side-team known as The Others.
 His team consists of Mera, Ya’Wara, POW, Operative, Sky Alchesay, Sayeh the Seer (sister of deceased member Kahina the Seer), and Vostok Omega (aka Vostok-X II, replacement for the deceased original Vostok).
 (Note that Vostok Omega will eventually die too, but there were four Vostoks created by the Russian Government, so there will still be two left after two are dead.)

 –NOTE: In Justice League Vol. 3 #38.
-One of the JLI’s newest members, OMAC (Kevin Kho), briefly loses control—influenced by the tiny bit of Brother Eye within himself—and attacks his teammates, including new recruits Blue Beetle (Jaime Reyes) and the Olympian (Aristides Demetrios).
+One of the JLI’s newest members, OMAC (Kevin Kho), briefly loses control—influenced by the smidgen of Brother Eye within himself—and attacks his teammates, including new recruits Blue Beetle (Jaime Reyes) and the Olympian (Aristides Demetrios).
 OMAC is subdued, but the damage done is severe enough that it warrants the permanent shutdown of the JLI by the UN.

 –FLASHBACK: From Mera: Queen of Atlantis #2 and Aquaman Vol. 8 #48—and referenced in Doomsday Clock #6.
 Originally told in “THRONE OF ATLANTIS.”
 Current king of Atlantis, Ocean Master (Aquaman’s brother Orm Marius), attacks the surface world using giant tidal waves, which begin decimating and flooding all of the major East Coast cities (including Gotham).
 A war between the US and Atlantis breaks out.
 Batman, Aquaman, and Mera save as many lives as they can.
 Eventually, the Justice League confronts Ocean Master and a large Atlantean army in a flooded Boston.
 Meanwhile, Cyborg brings Aquaman’s mentors Dr. Stephen Shin and Nuidus Vulko aboard the Watchtower to help monitor the situation.
 Cyborg also recruits some back-up reinforcements—including Element Woman (Emily Sung), Black Lightning, Black Canary, Firestorm, Vixen, and Earth-3 Atom (Rhonda Pineda)—to help in the war against Atlantis.
 Aquaman, Mera, and Cyborg rescue the rest of the Justice League from Dagon-like creatures known collectively as The Trench.
 The heroes then learn that Vulko has manipulated Ocean Master into starting the war against the surface world in a misguided attempt to put Aquaman back on the throne of Atlantis.
 Eventually, the heroes defeat the Atlantean army.
 Ocean Master and Vulko are jailed, but the latter gets his wish as Aquaman returns to his place as king.